Inductive Bias of Gradient Descent for Weight Normalized Smooth Homogeneous Neural Nets: Inductive Bias of Weight Normalization

-In the \texttt{Simple-Traj} experiment, we have a single data point at $(2,1)$, that is labelled positive and train a network with linear activations.
-The architecture is shown in Figure \ref{1_dim_weight_a}, where weights in blue and red are frozen to values $1$ and $0$ respectively.
+In the \texttt{Simple-Traj} experiment, we illustrate the notion of asymptotic relative sparsity occuring in the EWN parameterization.
+In this dataset, we have a single data point at $(2,1)$, that is labelled positive and train a network with linear activations.
+The architecture is shown in Figure \ref{1_dim_weight}, where weights in blue and red are frozen to values $1$ and $0$ respectively.
 Thus, there are effectively only two scalar parameters- $w_1$ and $w_2$.
 The network is trained till a loss value of $e^{-50}$ starting from 5 different initialization points.
-The weight trajectories in Figure \ref{1_dim_weight_b} shows that EWN prefers to converge either along the x or y axis, and hence has an asymptotic relative sparsity property.
+The weight trajectories in Figure \ref{1_dim_weight} shows that EWN prefers to converge either along the x or y axis, and hence has an asymptotic relative sparsity property.
+We provide a theoretical proof for the same in the general d-dimensional case.